Lancaster University: International Law and International Relations

 Summary

-This programme examines global politics and international law and the fascinating interplay between the two.
-Jointly delivered by our prestigious Law School and the highly ranked and regarded Department of Politics, Philosophy and Religion (PPR), it enables you to explore the theory and the practice of international relations and international law, and deepen your understanding of the ways that legal principles apply to inter-state relations.
+International Law and International Relations examines global politics and international law and the fascinating interplay between the two.
+Jointly delivered by the Law School and the Department of Politics, Philosophy and Religion (PPR), it enables you to explore the theory and the practice of international relations and international law, and deepen your understanding of the ways that legal principles apply to inter-state relations.

 Level | RQF Level 7 |